7 Best Mouth Guards of 2026

 Are mouth guards covered by HSA or FSA accounts?

 Yes — dental night guards qualify as an FSA and HSA eligible expense because they treat or prevent a diagnosed dental or medical condition (bruxism, TMJ disorder).
 Both OTC guards and custom-fabricated guards qualify.
 The SleepRight Select-Comfort and SmartGuard Elite in this guide are explicitly FSA/HSA eligible by manufacturer designation, but the eligibility extends to all products in this guide when purchased to address a documented grinding or clenching condition.
-Depending on your marginal tax rate, the effective discount from HSA/FSA reimbursement is approximately 20-37%, which meaningfully changes the cost calculus — particularly for the ClearClub custom guard.
+Depending on your marginal tax rate, the effective discount from HSA/FSA reimbursement is approximately 20-37%, which meaningfully changes the cost calculus — particularly for the Remi custom guards.

 Related Articles